-- a.
-Shin Guards Each player must wear shin guards at all games.
+a.
+Shin Guards

+Each player must wear shin guards at all games.
 The shin guard must be large enough to protect the entire shin and must be worn inside the sock.
+The sock must cover the entire shin guard so that there are no hard exposed edges.

+b.
+Jewelry

+Players may not wear any jewelry, including but not limited to earrings, bracelets, necklaces, rings, watches and any form of hard adornments in the hair, etc. There is no exception for a player wearing pierced earrings because the ears have recently been pierced.

+c.
+Bandanas

+Players may not wear bandanas.

+d.
+Glasses

-The sock must cover the entire shin guard so that there are no hard exposed edges. - b.
-Jewelry Players may not wear any jewelry, including but not limited to earrings, bracelets, necklaces, rings, watches and any form of hard barrette, etc. There is no exception for a player wearing pierced earrings because the ears have recently been pierced. - c.
-Bandanas Players may not wear bandanas. - d.
-Glasses Players who wear glasses must have a safety strap for the glasses. - e.
-Uniform Shirts Uniform shirts must be tucked into the shorts.
-A tank-top uniform shirt will only be allowed to be worn if a shirt with a sleeve is worn underneath. - f.
-Casts/Orthopedic Devices Casts or orthopedic devices (both hard and soft) will not be allowed if considered dangerous or unsafe to the wearer or other players by the referee(s).
-Generally, the casts and orthopedic devices are considered unsafe by referees and, therefore, are not allowed to be worn by players even if padded. - g.
-Bleeding Players If a referee notices that a player is bleeding, the referee will stop the game and have the player removed from the game as would be done for any injury.
+Players who wear glasses must have a safety strap for the glasses.

+e.
+Uniform Shirts

+A tank-top uniform shirt will only be allowed to be worn if a shirt with a sleeve is worn underneath.

+f.
+Casts/Orthopedic Devices

+Casts or orthopedic devices (both hard and soft) will not be allowed if considered dangerous or unsafe to the wearer or other players by the referee(s).
+Generally, the casts and orthopedic devices are considered unsafe by referees and, therefore, are not allowed to be worn by players even if padded.

+g.
+Bleeding Players

+If a referee notices that a player is bleeding, the referee will stop the game and have the player removed from the game as would be done for any injury.
 A substitute player may be sent into the game to take the place of the bleeding player.
 After the injury has been properly treated, the player may return to the game at any normal substitution point.
 A player who is bleeding may alert the referee to the fact so that he/she may be removed from the game for treatment.

-3. Players with Medical Conditions
+- h.
+If a player is suspected of having a head injury the game will be stopped immediately. - 3.
+Players with Medical Conditions - a.
 It is the responsibility of individual parish/school soccer programs, coordinators and coaches to ascertain from parents/guardians during the registration process if any child participant (A) has any medical condition that could be potentially limiting to a child's normal participation, (B) has circumstances that should be known to ensure that coaches are fully knowledgeable of any expectations of himself/herself relative to player medical conditions, or (C) has a need to wear any type of medical device (for example, insulin pump) during participation.